lawliet89/nih/README.md

 ### Rollback a deploy

-To rollback just rm -r current, and rename previous to current.
+To rollback just `rm -r /usr/share/nih/current`, and rename `previous` to `current`.
 This will rollback the application, as well as the Apache site configuration, but it will not rollback the database.
 You can do this separtely by running

 `mysql jukebox < /usr/share/nih/previous/db-backup.sql`